Vettabase/awesome-mariadb/list-den.md

 - Twitter
   - Airbyte: [How to load data from Twitter to MariaDB ColumnStore](https://airbyte.com/how-to-sync/twitter-to-mariadb-columnstore)
   - Python: [Collecting / Storing Tweets with Python and MySQL](https://pythondata.com/collecting-storing-tweets-python-mysql/).
 Applies to MariaDB with no differences.

+## Key

+Meaning of the terms used in this list.

+### MariaDB Support

+Some of the sections include resources that were created for MySQL, or for both MariaDB and MySQL.
+The extent of MariaDB support is not always optimal.
+For those resources, we indicate the MariaDB support level as follows:

+- `YES`: Specific support for MariaDB is indicated, or can be inferred from the documentation or the source code.
+"Supports MySQL/MariaDB" is not considered specific MariaDB support, because the author might assume that what works on MySQL will work on MariaDB equally well.
+- `MySQL`: Officially supports MySQL, but not MariaDB.
+- `NOT VERIFIED`: Officially supports MySQL and MariaDB but we do not know whether full support for MariaDB is implemented.
+- `PARTIAL`: We are aware of relevant bugs or missing features.

+If you disagree about a project's MariaDB Support indication, please report a bug.

+### License

+The license column might need a better name.

+- `Cloud` - Available as a cloud service.
+- `Proprietary` - Source is available, but software is not Open Source.
+- `Open Source` - The license is [approved by OSI](https://opensource.org/licenses).
+- For software that uses a single, open source, well-known license we sometimes indicate the license name.

+For non-cloud software, we ancourage you to verify the license where relevant.
+Indicating a specific license is usually a simplification, because an application could be distributed with multiple licenses, or it might include libraries that use different licenses.

 ---